370126/DingHub/coursework/Molecular Simulation of Complex Systems (unsorted)/README.md

 ***Declaration***:

-*The C++ scripts in this directory are all provided by [Prof. Hu Jinglei](https://dii.nju.edu.cn/af/be/c8328a176062/page.htm) in class.*
+*The C++ scripts in this directory are all provided by [Prof. Hu Jinglei](https://dii.nju.edu.cn/af/be/c8328a176062/page.htm) in class.
+Therefore, the .gitattributes file is added to this directory to ensure that the C++ files in the directory are not counted in the language statistics on the home page*

 *In the completion of exercises, writing shell scripts to process data and drawings, and modifying some parameters in C++ code are requested, which were completed by me independently.*